lrstry/docker-odoo13-latest-ptvsd/README.md

 **The changes I did to this fork:**

-- Offer only ODOO 13.0, with 'latest' version
+- Offer only ODOO 13.0, with latest Nightly-Build version (not automated yet, I bump the Release-ID up manually)
 - Add ptvsd to image and implement attach-hook for remote debugging

 **Setup:**